2017 UT Arlington Mavericks baseball team

 The 2017 Texas–Arlington Mavericks baseball team represented the University of Texas at Arlington in the 2017 NCAA Division I baseball season.
 The Mavericks played their home games at Clay Gould Ballpark.

 Schedule and results

-Texas–Arlington Mavericks announced its 2017 baseball schedule on November 4, 2016.
+Texas–Arlington Mavericks announced their 2017 baseball schedule on November 4, 2016.
 The 2017 schedule consisted of 26 home and 29 away games in the regular season.
-The Mavericks hosted Sun Belts foes Coastal Carolina, Georgia Southern, Little Rock, Louisiana, and Troy and will travel to Appalachian State, Arkansas State, Georgia State, Louisiana–Monroe, and Texas State.
+The Mavericks hosted Sun Belt foes Coastal Carolina, Georgia Southern, Little Rock, Louisiana, and Troy and traveled to Appalachian State, Arkansas State, Georgia State, Louisiana–Monroe, and Texas State.

 The 2017 Sun Belt Conference Championship was contested May 24–28 in Statesboro, Georgia, and was hosted by Georgia Southern.